top of page

 To reduce ice dams:

-• Improve attic insulation to keep heat inside your home
+• Improve attic insulation to keep heat inside your home.

-• Ensure proper ventilation to maintain cold roof temperatures
+• Ensure proper ventilation to maintain cold roof temperatures.

-• Use a roof rake to remove snow buildup after storms
+• Use a roof rake to remove snow buildup after storms.

 In some cases, installing heated cables along roof edges can prevent ice dams from forming.